BuddyForms/BuddyForms-Hierarchical-Posts/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Give modal a css class, make it not resizable, remove the ok button (because you just need to choose an option and thats it, no extra ok click)
+* CSS added to the-loop.css in buddyforms
+* Removed the - from the link.
+We have redesigned the buttons
+* Freemius SDK update

 = 1.1.2 =
-Added new filter buddyforms_the_lp_query to adjust the query result.
+* Added new filter buddyforms_the_lp_query to adjust the query result.
-Smaller bug fixes like checks to avoid notices.
+* Smaller bug fixes like checks to avoid notices.

 = 1.1.1 =
-Added buddyforms_members_parent_tab freemius integration Added function exist buddyforms_members_parent_tab Make sure hierarchical posts du work with BuddyPress.
+* Added buddyforms_members_parent_tab freemius integration
+* Added function exist buddyforms_members_parent_tab
+* Make sure hierarchical posts du work with BuddyPress.

 = 1.1 =
 * New option to select child forms and use different forms for the children.
 Also works with multible forms